todiane/corri-construction-p3/README.md

 Present a program that gives clear instructions each time a contractor visits.
 Get access to the information inputted by users via email.
 Develop a program that can have additional features added at a later date.
+Add the submitted information to Google Sheets with one sheet for information before tax and the other sheet containing tax and national insurance information.

 ### Pre development